Cisco Meraki Wireless LAN vs ExtremeCloud IQ comparison

 Pros

-"The artificial intelligence feature is very good.""The most valuable feature of the solution is Marvis, the AI-driven network management system.""The most valuable feature of Juniper Mist is the Virtual Network Assistant, powered by artificial intelligence.""The most useful feature of Juniper Wireless AP is the reporting Marvis.""The most valuable feature of Juniper Wireless Access Points (AP Series) is the ability to troubleshoot ports on the network.
+"With Mist, every Wednesday they roll out new features.""The simplicity is great.""In terms of reporting, in terms of all the user reports, it's very rich.""The solution is pretty generic and easy to use.""The AI capabilities of Mist Wireless are superior to other OEMs.""The most valuable feature of the solution is Marvis, the AI-driven network management system.""The most valuable feature of Juniper Mist is the Virtual Network Assistant, powered by artificial intelligence.""The most valuable feature of Juniper Wireless Access Points (AP Series) is the ability to troubleshoot ports on the network.
 Additionally, when there is an update on the APs they are able to reboot quickly reducing downtime.
-Other solutions have a longer downtime when updates are done.""The AI capabilities of Mist Wireless are superior to other OEMs.""It provides private network access, helping us protect our company’s devices.""The simplicity is great."
+Other solutions have a longer downtime when updates are done."

 More Juniper Mist Wireless Access Points Pros →